 Note: While iPlayer content is available to people who are (or appear to be) in the UK, since late 2016, users must also have a UK television license and be able to enter a valid postcode to get full access to the streaming media on the site.
 But as of right now, there is no verification process for having a UK television license, and you can enter any UK postal code to get instant access.

-The criteria for making our list of the best VPNs for BBC iPlayer
+Ranking the best VPNs for BBC iPlayer

 Here are the criteria to join our list of the best VPNs for accessing BBC iPlayer, wherever you are located: